alamgirqazi/blog/books.md

 **Rating 9/10**

 Plenty of insight in this book.
 Steve Pavlina is one of the most famous bloggers on Personal Development.
 This book is pretty much covers all areas of personal development.
+It might seem a little lengthy and repititive at some stage but its still worth reading.
 See my reading-notes [Personal Development for Smart People - Steve Pavlina](https://alamgirqazi.github.io/blog/PersonalDevelopmentForSmartPeople)

 <br>